Forgot your username or password?

 success of this effort to position designers in social engagement—to complement

 AIGA’s traditional role in inspiring designers and communicating the value of

 the role of AIGA president at this critical time in our institutional history,

 and I eagerly look forward to working with all of our members to envision what

 AIGA will be in our second century.

-Doug Powell is a designer and studio lead at IBM in Austin, Texas where he is helping to build the vision for
+Doug Powell is a designer and Design Principal at IBM in Austin, Texas where he is helping to build the vision for